yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 | **4gpu.q**     | 2 weeks (336 hours) (contributors) or 2 hours (non-contributors)       | 0 (highest)      | Specific "All-4-GPU" nodes                                         | Unlimited                                                                                | Software needing to utilize all four GPUs on the node                        |
 | **ondemand.q** | 2 weeks (336 hours)                                                    | 0 (highest)      | Institutionally purchased nodes                                    | Available upon application and approval                                                  | Scheduled high-priority computing needs or temporary paid priority access    |

-To specify a queue, use the flag `-q {queue_name_here}` when submitting a job, e.g., `qsub -q long.q my_script`.

 ### Using Scratch Storage

 - All nodes (compute and development) have local storage mounted as `/scratch`.
-The `/scratch` storage is fast—faster than system-wide storage such as home folders and `/wynton/scratch`—making it ideal for holding intermediate data files.
+The `/scratch` storage is faster than system-wide storage such as home folders and `/wynton/scratch`, making it ideal for holding intermediate data files.
 Using local `/scratch` reduces the load on system-wide storage and the local network, benefiting everyone.
+- As the name implies,

-### Additional Tips
+### Additional Info / Tips

 - **Email Notifications**: Get email notifications for job status by adding the flag `-m bea` to your `qsub` command, e.g., `qsub -m bea`.
 - **Disk Quota**: Check your disk quota with: